JacksonCrawford/cardata/README.md

-# carFinder
+# cardata
-Program for finding used cars across various sites and calculating price and condition data.
+Program for finding used cars across various sites and calculating price and mileage data.

 ## Project Overview
 ***